lantz/mininet/README.md

   `mn -c`

-### New features in this release

-This is primarily a performance improvement and bug fix release.

-- Batch startup has been implemented for Open vSwitch, improving startup performance.

-- OVS patch links have been implemented via OVSLink and --link ovs

-  Warning!
-These links have *serious limitations* compared to virtual Ethernet pairs: they are not attached to real Linux interfaces so you cannot use tcpdump or wireshark with them;
-  they also cannot be used in long chains - we don't recommend more than 64 OVSLinks, for example --linear,64.
-However, they can offer significantly better performance than veth pairs, for certain configurations.

-- You can now easily install Mininet on a Raspberry Pi ;-)

-- Additional information for this release and previous releases may be found in the release notes on docs.mininet.org
+Different platform ports support varying subsets of the base (Linux) version.
+Refer to the documentation/notes for each platform for the specifics.

 ### Installation

 If you are using a Linux, see `INSTALL` for installation instructions and details.
 If you are using FreeBSD, see `INSTALL.FreeBSD`.
 On OpenBSD, `./configure` followed by `./util/install.sh -a` should be all that is required.

 ### De-Installation